Determining triangulations and quadrangulations by boundary distances: Disc quadrangulations

 If some vertices of $P'$ are boundary vertices of $Q$, we may remove any bridges from $Q'$ and split any cutvertices to leave two or more disc quadrangulations and apply the same argument to each section of $P'$ that remains, noting that each vertex of $P'$ which lies strictly inside such a section has degree at least $3$. \end{proof}

-\begin{lemma} Suppose $Q$ is a chordless disc quadrangulation with all internal degrees at least $4$, and $v_0,\ldots,v_k$ are consecutive boundary vertices, where $k\geq 4$.
+\begin{lemma} Suppose $Q$ is a chordless disc quadrangulation with all internal vertices having degree at least $4$, and $v_0,\ldots,v_k$ are consecutive boundary vertices, where $k\geq 4$.
 Then the following are equivalent. \begin{itemize}\item $v_0,\ldots,v_k$ are the boundary vertices of a nice configuration. \item $d_Q(v_0,v_k)=k-2$ and $d_Q(v_i,v_j)=j-i$ for all other pairs $0\leq i<j\leq k$. \end{itemize} \end{lemma} \begin{proof}We first prove the forward implication; write $w_2,\ldots w_{k-2}$ for the internal vertices of the nice configuration.